-The Vale Academy Trust Director for Pupil Inclusion & Wellbeing will work with Vale Academy Trust Schools to consider this data, and to analyse whether there are patterns across the Trust.
+The Head of Inclusion will work with Cambrian Learning Trust Schools to consider this data, and to analyse whether there are patterns across the Trust, recognising that numbers in any one setting may be too low to allow for meaningful statistical analysis.

-This policy will be reviewed by the Director for Pupil Inclusion & Wellbeing annually.
-At every review, the policy will be approved by the Board of Directors.
+This policy will be reviewed by the Head of Inclusion annually.
+At every review, the policy will be approved by the Board of Trustees.

-12.Links with other policies
+12. Links with other policies